Dr. Katrina L. Cox, mezzo-soprano

 Dr. Cox lectures and performs Damien Sneed's Spiritual Sketches.

-Katrina and friends will serve as entertainment for the Mobile Street Festival Symposium.
+Katrina and friends will serve as entertainment for a private birthday party.

 William Carey University, Thomas Fine Arts Auditorium

-Dr. Cox will direct the fall musical at WCU.
+Dr. Cox will direct and produce the Black Music Heritage concert at WCU.

 William Carey University, Thomas Fine Arts Auditorium